 1.09 Sexual Relationships

 1.11 Sexual Harassment

 6.04 Social and Political Action

-Q: What educational resources are available to explain the latest revisions to the NASW Code
+What resources are available to explain the latest revisions to the NASW Code of Ethics?

 members, licensed social workers, employed social workers, and students.

 Do these changes affect social workers who aren’t members of NASW?

 Yes.
 The NASW Code of Ethics sets forth the values, principles, and standards that guide the

 profession as a whole, not just NASW members.

 Who was responsible for revising the NASW Code of Ethics?